Women are Investing in Blockchain and Cryptocurrency

 Furthermore, after your family members pull the money out on the other end and rush to the grocery shop to buy necessities, that Bolivar would most likely be insufficient to cover their needs.

 That is why a large number of Venezuelans have chosen Bitcoin.
-It’s become a very valuable currency in that country.
+It’s become a precious currency in that country.
 They’re able to avoid the problem of hyperinflation brought on by political instability.
 The government cannot close your bank account because Bitcoin is not routed through a bank, a third party, or a centralized authority.”

 It’s more than Finance

 While bitcoin is the most well-known application of blockchain technology, decentralization is being tested in practically every industry.
 Several major use cases were mentioned during a discussion on the far-reaching consequences of blockchain technology.
 “Large telecommunications firms, as well as the logistics and shipping industries.
-Large corporations, such as Walmart, are utilizing technology to better understand their product inventories and stock,” said Sarah Tulin of SFOX, citing microtransactions in games and crowdsourced data as examples.
+Large corporations, such as Walmart, are utilizing technology to understand their product inventories and stock better,” said Sarah Tulin of SFOX, citing microtransactions in games and crowdsourced data as examples.

 “Right now, there’s a lot of buzz regarding non-fungible tokens, or NFTs,” says Republic Labs’ Elizabeth Olshanetsky.
 NFTs are one-of-a-kind digital tokens that include provenance, access, and ownership rights and have fast become the new standard for trading collectibles and digital art.
 “An NFT picture was recently auctioned for $69 million at Christie’s,” Olshanetsky explained.

 “The present state of healthcare is that patient data is housed across numerous institutions in antiquated and siloed EMR healthcare record systems,” Angie Ramirez explained another fascinating use case in healthcare and medical records.